Fiber Optic Splitters: An Overview and Product Options

 Inputs and outputs

-There are a range of common splitter input/output configurations, but some of the more common are:
+There are also a range of common splitter input/output configurations, but some of the more common are:

 • 1×1